Your 90-Day AR Analysis is complimentary - See your true collection gap.

 The dual coding system has been introduced to save small physician practices from potential financial impact after ICD-10 transition in case their billing team isn’t ready or their in-house coders haven’t received adequate training.
 But when considered from a different perspective, this system might increase the woes of small practices as their coders might get confused juggling between two code sets.

 If not handled expertly, this system will not only confuse the claims processing cycle but also impact patient care and handling of vital patient clinical information.
 It will require costly and complex changes to the provider and clearinghouse systems and also impact the communication of health information between providers, resulting in low quality of care.
-If the data infrastructure is changed for dual-coding, it might result in payment errors and breakdowns in communication due to inaccurate processing and linking of medical claims across providers.

 What’s the solution?